rineidinger/psm4odes/README.md

 # PSM4ODES
-by Richard D. Neidinger, Davidson College, 3/14/25.
+by Richard D. Neidinger, Davidson College, release 12/31/25.
 In MATLAB, generates series recurrence code for use in the Power Series Method (PSM) (or arbitrary-order Taylor series) to solve any Ordinary Differential Equations (ODEs) system of form y' = f(t,y) and y(t0) = y0.
 Accompanies preprint article *Automatic Series Recurrence Relations for Ordinary Differential Equations* and has a *userManual.pdf*.